Mexican Sweet Potatoes | Camotes Enmielados

 Remove the cooked sweet potato pieces, then scoop out all of the whole spices.

-Select “Saute” function for 20 minutes and allow the syrup to simmer and cook until halved.
+Select “Sauté” function for 20 minutes and allow the syrup to simmer and cook until halved and thickened.
 Then pour into a small pitcher for serving.

 Stovetop Method

-Simple pour in the water, all of the spices and salt into the pot.
-Allow to simmer until the piloncillo has dissolved.
-Then add the sweet potato pieces.
+Pour in the water, all of the spices and salt into a large pot.
+Allow to simmer until the piloncillo has dissolved and stir now and then.

 Cover and simmer for 25 to 30 minutes or until the sweet potato is fork tender.